Does Your Cat Get Depression in Winter? Light Therapy Can Solve it

 What else light therapy can do for your cat?

-And there’s clinical data to prove it!
-In one study, horses that suffered from chronic back pain for years responded so well to red light therapy that in less than 3 months, over 70% were back to training and competing!
-(3) In addition, studies have also shown that horses treated with red light experience significantly faster tissue healing times.
+Clinical data has supported and proven light therapy’s effectiveness in treating animals.
+In one study, horses suffering from chronic back pain responded to red light therapy in less than three months of therapy, with 70% gaining the ability to train and compete.
+Other studies have also proven that horses treated with red light therapy experience faster tissue healing times.